bweez/Brandon-Reviews/docs/blog/index.md

 Feel free to adjust it further to match your style!

 **You said:**
 I recognize that ChatGPT can make mistakes as well.
-Often I find that as I use the tips and tricks I will ignore or adjust things I know are wrong.
+Often I find that, as I use the tips and tricks, I will ignore or adjust things I know are wrong.
 I am still working on figuring out how to highlight these instances while being faithful to the conversation format.

 **ChatGPT said:**